Islanders complete frenzied 3rd-period comeback, JG Pageau scores OT winner to beat Kings 3-2 | amNewYork

-ELMONT, N.Y. — Jean-Gabriel Pageau scored 13 into overtime, slotting a breakaway backhander under Cam Talbot to lift the New York Islanders to a 3-2 victory over the Los Angeles Kings on Saturday night at UBS Arena.
+ELMONT, N.Y. — Jean-Gabriel Pageau scored 13 into overtime, slotting a breakaway backhander under Cam Talbot to lift the New York Islanders to a 3-2 comeback victory to deny the Los Angeles Kings of an NHL-record 12th-straight road win to start the 2023-24 season on Saturday night at UBS Arena.

+Sprung by a Simon Holmstrom backhanded pass that he chopped up the right boards from the Islanders’ end, Pageau deked to his backhand on the breakaway and slid the puck under Talbot for just his second goal of the season.

+“To be honest, I was thinking shooting like I had all year hadn’t been working,” Pageau said.
+“So I said, ‘I’ll try something else.’
+I saw Casey do that a few times and it’s been working so I said I’d give it a shot.

+“It was just a read.
+[Holmstrom] has a great hockey IQ… he made a hell of a read, made a hard play at a key moment, and those key plays sometimes make a key difference and it did tonight.”

-The Islanders overturned a 2-0 third-period deficit to rescue a point thanks to Anders Lee, who scored twice in 7:07 to tie the game with 4:11 in regulation to ultimately force overtime.
+The Islanders overturned a 2-0 third-period deficit — the first time this season that the Kings yielded a game-tying goal in the third period — thanks to Anders Lee, who scored twice in 7:07 to tie the game with 4:11 in regulation to ultimately force overtime.

+“We played really well in the third but the biggest thing was sticking with what was giving us success, not being frustrated by being down two,” Lee said.
+“We played hard til the end and did whatever we could to pop one or two to tie this thing up.”

-Adrian Kempe and Vladislav Gavrikov scored twice 3:28 apart in the second period to create their advantage Kings’, but it wasn’t enough to secure what would have been an NHL record 12th consecutive road victory to start the season.
+Adrian Kempe and Vladislav Gavrikov scored 3:28 apart in the second period to create the Kings’ advantage as they looked primed to set a new league record following a perfect 11-0-0 start away from Los Angeles this season.

-It was the Islanders’ (12-7-7) first regulation loss in five games dating back to Nov.
-28 against the New Jersey Devils — a third-period comeback effort falling short after Anders Lee avoided a New York shutout midway through the frame.

 Los Angeles’ man advantage was created following a fight between Scott Mayfield and Kings defenseman Andreas Englund, who laid a heavy hit on Mathew Barzal as he attempted to leave the Islanders’ zone.
 Barzal’s linemate, Bo Horvat, initially dropped the gloves to have a go with Englund, but Mayfield jumped in to spare the star center from the scrap.